 Students will explore media coverage of science.
 They will examine the interconnections of scientific advances and public understanding.
 The seminar format will allow students to interview scientists and journalists, to discuss work, and to become science communicators.
 Subject matter of reporting projects will be determined by the background and interests of the students.
 Field trips and Illinois science will be featured.
 3 undergraduate hours.
 3 graduate hours.

 Learning to follow the money is a key part of covering corporate America, professional sports or Hollywood.
 No need to fear financial statements: This course shows you easy methods to pick them apart and turn them into smart stories.
 Students learn to report and write stories using the Wall Street Journal's feature methods.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: JOUR 210 or JOUR 400.
-Journalism or Agricultural Communications major(s).
-Restricted to students with Sophomore, Junior, Senior, or Graduate class standing.
+Prerequisite: JOUR 210.
+Restricted to students with Junior, Senior, or Graduate class standing.

 Advanced reporting projects or techniques, with separate sections for a varying array of topics such as investigative reporting, immersion journalism, literary journalism, business and financial journalism, online publishing, radio news features, sports writing, broadcast documentary production, digital journalism, and photo journalism.
 3 undergraduate hours.
 3 graduate hours.
 May be repeated in the same or subsequent semesters if topics vary.
 Prerequisite: JOUR 210.